justalilibit/justalilibit.github.io/README.md

-# Lilian Marie Boll - Bioinformatics Portfolio
+# Lilian Marie Boll - PhD in Bioinformatics | Portfolio

 This repository contains the source code for my [personal portfolio website](https://justalilibit.github.io/) showcasing my work and experience as a bioinformatician.
 The website is built using Jekyll and is based on the  template by Yanko.